-Many people know Dolph Lundgren as a successful movie star, who has appeared in more than 40 films, including the likes of Rocky IV, Universal Soldier, and The Expendables.
-However, he is first and foremost, a martial artist.
+Many people know Dolph Lundgren as a successful actor who has appeared in over 40 films, including Rocky IV, Universal Soldier, and The Expendables.
+However, he is first and foremost a martial artist.
 He has been a Kyokushin practitioner for many years.
 He is a former European Karate Champion.

 Being from an academic family, Dolph Lundgren excelled at school.
-He would eventually follow his father and brother into the engineering field.
+He would eventually follow in his father’s and brother’s footsteps in the field of engineering.

-However, growing up Lundgren suffered from many allergies.
-This made him ill and left him weak and made participating in sports difficult.
+However, growing up, Lundgren suffered from many allergies.
+This made him ill and left him weak and making participating in sports difficult.
 Unfortunately, this led to a difficult relationship with his father.
-He has alleged that his father was physically violent and abusive and labelled, his youngest son a loser.
+He has alleged that his father was physically violent and abusive and labelled his youngest son a loser.
 This did not stop Lundgren from loving his father and wanting to prove him wrong.

-Partly because of his difficult relationship with his father, Lundgren went to live with his grandparents in 1970, when he was 13.
+Partly due to his difficult relationship with his father, Lundgren moved in with his grandparents in 1970, when he was 13 years old.

 Lundgren began to flourish while living with his grandparents.
 He loved playing ice hockey.
 In 1973, at age 16, he began practising Judo.
 He did it for around six months, not really finding it to his liking.

-In 1974 Lundgren and began practising Goju–Ryu Karate for around six months.
+In 1974, Lundgren began practising Goju–Ryu Karate for around six months.
 He later switched styles to Kyokushin Karate.

 Fitkin was a 4th Dan Kyokushin practitioner who had trained under Steve Arneil and Mas Oyama.
 In 1973, Black Belt Magazine named him one of the “Top 10 European Karatemen“.

 Fitkin started teaching at Stockholm’s Karate Kai club in 1974.
-Lundgren started training under Fitkin who became a role model to him, and in years to come would become a close friend.
+Lundgren began training under Fitkin, who would later become a role model and a close friend.
 Fitkin helped him face many of his insecurities.

 At the time of the World Open Tournament, Lundgren was a green belt.
-He had to borrow a brown belt so that he could compete.
+He had to borrow a brown belt so that he could participate in the competition.
 He was named Captain of the Swedish Team.
-He had a very good tournament.
+He had a good tournament.
 With his knockouts of his first two opponents by knee kicks to the face, the Tokyo crowd began to pay attention to this unknown fighter.

 Lundgren faced 2nd Dan Makoto Nakamura in his next fight.
 Nakamura was the overwhelming favourite to win the tournament.
 However, the bout went the distance and had two further extensions.
 Nakamura was awarded a controversial decision and went on to win the tournament.

-Lundgren was graded to 1st Dan by Brian Fishkin in 1981.
-That year he became the European Heavyweight Champion at the BKK British Open which served as the official European Championships.
+Lundgren was graded to 1st Dan by Brian Fitkin in 1981.
+That year, he became the European Heavyweight Champion at the BKK British Open, which served as the official European Championships.
 He retained his European title the following year.

-In 1982 Lundgren travelled to Sydney, Australia, to study for a Master’s Degree in Chemical Engineering at Sydney University, on a one-year scholarship.
+In 1982, Lundgren travelled to Sydney, Australia, to study for a Master’s Degree in Chemical Engineering at the University of Sydney on a one-year scholarship.
 He had previously qualified from the Royal Institute of Technology with a Degree in Chemical Engineering.

-At Sydney University Lundgren started a Kyokushin Karate club.
+At the University of Sydney, Lundgren started a Kyokushin Karate club.
 He also mainly trained with John Taylor and Nik Cujic.
 Taylor was the highest-ranked Kyokushin practitioner in Australia at the time.

-While in Australia Lundgren became the Australian Open Champion at the Australian Kyokushinkai Full-Contact Karate Tournament held at Geelong, Australia.
-He defeated Michael Majewski and Wayne Smith on his way to winning in the title.
+While in Australia, Lundgren became the Australian Open Champion at the Australian Kyokushinkai Full-Contact Karate Tournament held in Geelong, Australia.
+He defeated Michael Majewski and Wayne Smith en route to winning the title.

-Lundgren had started dating Grace Jones and in 1983 moved with her to New York.
-He had received a Fulbright Scholarship to MIT (Massachusetts Institute of Technology) in Boston to study Chemical Engineering.
+Lundgren had started dating Grace Jones and, in 1983, moved to New York with her.
+He had received a Fulbright Scholarship to attend the Massachusetts Institute of Technology, MIT, in Boston to study Chemical Engineering.
 However, he decided to give up his scholarship to study acting at the Warren Robertson Theatre Workshop in New York.
 His father was not pleased.
 This also put an end to his competitive career, as he wanted to concentrate on establishing an acting career.

-In New York, Lundgren continued his Karate training with Tadashi Nakamura, and Shigeru Oyama, who were both direct students of Mas Oyama.
-He would also travel to Sweden every year to attend and help teach at a karate summer camp.
+In New York, Lundgren continued his Karate training with Tadashi Nakamura and Shigeru Oyama, who were both direct students of Mas Oyama.
+He would also travel to Sweden every year to attend and assist in teaching at a Karate summer camp.

 To supplement his income, Lundgren worked as a bouncer alongside fellow actor Chazz Palminteri at the popular Limelight nightclub in Manhattan.